IgniteUI/igniteui-docfx/docfx_project/components/grid.md

 ```

 ### Filtering
 **Filtering** is enabled on column level, either using markup or code using the `filtering` input.
-In addition, `filteringCondition` and `filteringIgnoreCase` options are provided to customize the filtering behavior. `filteringCondition` is a function that does filtering on specific condition, if not set the defaults fall back to "contains". `filteringIgnoreCase` is a boolean that controls if capitalization is ignored.
+In addition, `filteringCondition` and `filteringIgnoreCase` options are provided to customize the filtering behavior. `filteringCondition` is a function that does filtering on specific condition, and if not set the default value falls back to "contains". `filteringIgnoreCase` is a boolean that controls if capitalization is ignored.
 We have already enabled filtering on columns, now we can customize the behavior:

 ```html
 <igx-column [field]="'ProductName'" [header]="'ProductName'" [sortable]="false" [filtering]="true" [filteringIgnoreCase]="false">